tstellanova/openmv_h7_bsp/README.md

 This is  work-in-progress

-- [ ] Does not overwrite the default Micropython bootloader
+- [x] Interoperates with the default Micropython bootloader
-- [ ] Launched by the Micropython bootloader
+- [x] Debug build runs on board
-- [ ] Debug build runs on board
+- [x] Example with LED blinky
 - [ ] SDIO card support

 ## Clocks